Azacitidine Injection Prescribing Information

 The empirical formula is C8H12N4O5.
 The molecular weight is 244.
 Azacitidine is a white to off-white solid.
 Azacitidine was found to be insoluble in acetone, ethanol, and methyl ethyl ketone; slightly soluble in ethanol/water (50/50), propylene glycol, and polyethylene glycol; sparingly soluble in water, water saturated octanol, 5% dextrose in water, N-methyl-2-pyrrolidone, normal saline and 5% Tween 80 in water; and soluble in dimethylsulfoxide (DMSO).

 The finished product is supplied in a sterile form for reconstitution as a suspension for subcutaneous injection or reconstitution as a solution with further dilution for intravenous infusion.
-Vials of Azacitidine for Injection contain 100 mg of azacitidine and 100 mg mannitol as a sterile, white to off-white lyophilized powder or lyophilized cake.
+Vials of Azacitidine for injection contain 100 mg of azacitidine and 100 mg mannitol as a sterile lyophilized powder.

 Azacitidine is a pyrimidine nucleoside analog of cytidine.
 Azacitidine is believed to exert its antineoplastic effects by causing hypomethylation of DNA and direct cytotoxicity on abnormal hematopoietic cells in the bone marrow.
 The concentration of azacitidine required for maximum inhibition of DNA methylation in vitro does not cause major suppression of DNA synthesis.
 Hypomethylation may restore normal function to genes that are critical for differentiation and proliferation.
 The cytotoxic effects of azacitidine cause the death of rapidly dividing cells, including cancer cells that are no longer responsive to normal growth control mechanisms.
 Non-proliferating cells are relatively insensitive to azacitidine.

-Azacitidine is rapidly absorbed after subcutaneous administration; the peak plasma azacitidine concentration of 750 ± 403 ng/ml occurred in 0.5 hour.
+Azacitidine is rapidly absorbed after subcutaneous administration; the peak plasma azacitidine concentration of 750 ± 403 ng/ml occurred in 0.5 hour after subcutaneous administration.

 The bioavailability of subcutaneous azacitidine relative to intravenous azacitidine is approximately 89%, based on area under the curve.
 Mean volume of distribution following intravenous dosing is 76 ± 26 L. Mean apparent subcutaneous clearance is 167 ± 49 L/hour and mean half-life after subcutaneous administration is 41 ± 8 minutes.
-The AUC and Cmax of subcutaneous administration of azacitidine in 21 patients with cancer were approximately dose proportional within the 25 to 100 mg/m2 dose range.
-Multiple dosing at the recommended dose-regimen does not result in drug accumulation.
+The AUC and Cmax of subcutaneous administration of azacitidine in 21 patients with cancer were approximately dose proportional within the 25 to 100 mg/m² dose range.
+Multiple dosing at the recommended dose-regimen does not result in drug accumulation with intravenous or subcutaneous administration.

 Published studies indicate that urinary excretion is the primary route of elimination of azacitidine and its metabolites.
 Following intravenous administration of radioactive azacitidine to 5 cancer patients, the cumulative urinary excretion was 85% of the radioactive dose.
 Fecal excretion accounted for <1% of administered radioactivity over 3 days.
 Mean excretion of radioactivity in urine following subcutaneous administration of 14C-azacitidine was 50%.
 The mean elimination half-lives of total radioactivity (azacitidine and its metabolites) were similar after intravenous and subcutaneous administrations, about 4 hours.

-In patients with cancer the pharmacokinetics of azacitidine in 6 patients with normal renal function (CLcr >80 mL/min) and 6 patients with severe renal impairment (CLcr <30 mL/min) were compared following daily subcutaneous dosing (Days 1 through 5) at 75 mg/m2/day.
+In adult patients with cancer the pharmacokinetics of azacitidine in 6 patients with normal renal function (CLcr > 80 mL/min) and 6 patients with severe renal impairment (CLcr < 30 mL/min) were compared following daily subcutaneous dosing (Days 1 through 5) at 75 mg/m2/day.
 Severe renal impairment increased azacitidine exposure by approximately 70% after single and 41% after multiple subcutaneous administrations.
 This increase in exposure was not correlated with an increase in adverse events.
 The exposure was similar to exposure in patients with normal renal function receiving 100 mg/m2.
-Therefore, a Cycle 1 dose modification is not recommended.

 No formal clinical drug interaction studies with azacitidine have been conducted.